Best Pappardelle With Long Cooked Rabbit Sugo Recipes

 A food processor

-A large, heavy-bottomed sauté pan, wide enough to hold all the duck legs in 1 layer, with a cover
+A large, heavy-bottomed sauté pan, wide enough to hold the rabbit pieces in 1 layer, with a cover

 Steps: